| Database Stamps In this section What are Database StampsDatabase Stamps

 Explained by an example of Restoring the database on the removable disc (above) to its original location on Computer #1.

-Restore the database using the program Restore - GA693
+Restore the database using the

 Screenshot

-After using the Restore program the Database stamps in the Restore FROM database and the Restore TO database are shown in this
+using the Restore program the Database stamps in the Restore FROM database and the Restore TO database are shown in this

 Double Screenshot